This is the third and final post in a three-part series on interviewing in a competitive job market.

 These strategies range from consultative questioning and rigorous qualifying to relationship building and even thought leadership.

-But don’t worry, there won’t be a test at the end of this post, but review the outline and be able to speak to some of these common sales frameworks.
+But don’t worry, there won’t be a test at the end of this post.
+Review the outline and be able to speak to some of these common sales frameworks.

 Several weeks ago, I interviewed a President’s Club achiever.